-- 9. Organize Highway Manager's Working Group meetings with relevant local, county, and state highway personnel to identify shared stream/road concerns and evaluate opportunities to support coordinated effort to use best management practices.
-Provide guidelines for "repairs" of streams and drainage systems with best management practices advocated by the AWSMP to reduce risk of further instability (2-3 per year). - 10.
-After validation of the Cornell Culverts Model, develop a user interface that produces sizing information and design alternatives for small road-stream crossings that can be used by highway managers and stream managers to improve hydraulic capacity, geomorphic compatibility, and aquatic organism passage. - 11.
-Offer trainings to Highway Department and contractor staff on stream process and best practices for working in and around streams.
+9. Organize Highway Manager's Working Group meetings with relevant local, county, and state highway personnel to identify shared stream/road concerns and evaluate opportunities to support

+- 10. Offer trainings to Highway Department and contractor staff on stream process and best practices for working in and around streams.
 Annually assess training needs and facilitate and implement high priority trainings.
-Depending on the training subject and level of detail desired, trainings may be conducted by AWSMP staff, Cornell Local Roads Program staff, or engineering/consulting firms. - 14.
-Host a workshop for private road-stream crossing structure owners on how to conduct a multiobjective assessment of their structures.
-Provide attendees with guidance on best management practices for designing or re-designing stream-crossings to reduce the amount of channel instability generated by private structures.
+Depending on the training subject and level of detail desired, trainings may be conducted by AWSMP staff, Cornell Local Roads Program staff, or engineering/consulting firms. - a.
+Update a deliver a multi-day training on Post-Flood Emergency Stream Intervention protocols for assessing, prioritizing, and implementing stream and infrastructure work following a flood event.
+While beneficial for a range of municipal leaders and staff, local and County highway department staff are the primary audience.